 How Do I Know If I Have Generalized Anxiety Disorder?

-Among the conditions that produce symptoms similar to those of anxiety are hyperthyroidism, too much or too little calcium, low blood sugar, and certain heart problems.
-A thorough evaluation by your doctor will determine if any of these conditions are the cause.
+The first step is to rule out the possibility that your symptoms are being caused by a medical condition that is not psychiatric.
+Among the conditions that produce symptoms similar to those of anxiety are hyperthyroidism or other endocrine problems, too much or too little calcium, low blood sugar, and certain heart problems.
+Certain medicines also can sometimes cause anxiety.
+A thorough evaluation by your health care provider will determine if any of these conditions are the cause of your symptoms.